drymaik/raide/README.md

 ## Introduction

-As IDEs grow big with many MenuItems, working with them gets confusing.
-Sadly, many IDEs are only suited to a subset of languages.

 Raide is a simple IDE with a multi project approach in mind.
 It features currently:

 * A save button